Thank you for looking at my profile.

 If you have Private Health Insurance your counselling may be eligible for funding.
 I am happy to confirm if I am an approved provider for your particular insurance company.

-I am available daytimes and evenings.
+I am available daytimes.
 Please call/email so we can organise a mutually convenient appointment.